Skgland/Response-Time-Analysis-for-Fixed-Priority-Servers/README.md

 The implementation tries to reference the paper where practical and improve on it with type safety.
 The examples in the paper are incorporated as tests where possible.

+# Note
+The check mentioned in the last paragraph of Section 6.1 of the paper is not implemented!

 [Rust]: https://www.rust-lang.org/
 [1]: https://doi.org/10.1145/3273905.3273927